fgojkovic/Kanban-API/README.md

 ## Testing
 - Unit tests are located in `src/test/java/com/example/taskservice`.
 - Integration tests use Testcontainers to simulate a MySQL environment.
-- Run `mvn verify` or use `docker-compose` with the test profile if configured.
+- Run `mvn verify` or use `docker-compose up --build test` with the test profile if configured.

 ## Contributing
 1. Fork the repository.